amonkhouse/tech-test-python-machine-learning-ops/README.md

 # Classification
 We use an XGBoost model for predicting the AGE of abalone from physical measurements.
-The AGE of abalone is determined by cutting the shell through the cone and counting the number of rings through a microscope
+The AGE of abalone is determined by cutting the shell through the cone and counting the number of rings through a microscope.

 We have prepared a dataset that can be found at ./data/raw_data.csv.
-It is consists of seven numerical and one categorical column. the last column is the class label (Ring) which indicated the age of abalone.
+It consists of seven numerical and one categorical column. the last column is the class label (Ring) which indicated the age of abalone.

 ## Technical requirements